guidoism/escape/inspiration/jonesforth.md

 \
 \ So far we have defined only very simple definitions.
 Before we can go further, we really need to
 \ make some control structures, like IF ...
 THEN and loops.
 Luckily we can define arbitrary control
-\ structures directly in FORTH.
+\ structures directly in Forth.
 \
 \ Please note that the control structures as I have defined them here will only work inside compiled
 \ words.
 If you try to type in expressions using IF, etc. in immediate mode, then they won't work.